AlienWolfX/UZ801-USB_MODEM/README.md

 ---

 > [!CAUTION]
 > Skipping this step may leave you searching the internet for solutions to fix lost IMEI and unknown network issues (which is nearly non-existent).
-So please be a good potato and create a complete firmware dump before proceeding.
+So please be a good potato and create a complete firmware dump before modifying anything.

 ## Firmware Dump and Restore